Request an Appointment

 What does Qigong look like?

-Qigong exercises within a physiotherapy context are usually performed in a standing position and involve different types of slow, relaxed movements of the arms, trunk and legs.
+Qigong exercises within a physiotherapy context are often performed in a standing position and involve slow, relaxed movements of the arms, trunk and legs.
 All movements are coordinated with slow breathing patterns and practiced to help progressively relax muscle tension.

 Can any physiotherapist prescribe Qigong exercises?

-In the context of physiotherapy, qigong exercises should only be prescribed by clinicians who are knowledgeable and experienced in prescribing these exercises alongside regular physiotherapy treatment and physical exercise.
-Practitioners should have specific training in qigong in a physiotherapy setting to help prevent complications from the exercises and to ensure that the most effective exercises are prescribed.
+In the context of physiotherapy, qigong exercises should be taught only by clinicians who are knowledgeable and experienced in prescribing these exercises in conjunction with regular physiotherapy treatment and physical exercise.
+Practitioners should have specific training in qigong within a physiotherapy setting to help prevent complications from the exercises and to ensure that the most effective exercises are selected.

 What are the goals of Qigong exercises?